vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 ## Secure Vespa with mutually authenticated TLS
 This section secures the application using [mTLS](https://docs.vespa.ai/en/mtls.html).

-This section is work in progress!

-The changes are:
+To configure Vespa with mTLS for inter-process communication:
-* `VESPA_TLS_CONFIG_FILE=/var/tls/tls.json` - the existence of this environment variable
-  will start Vespa in secure mode, using configuration in `/var/tls/tls.json`
+* Set `VESPA_TLS_CONFIG_FILE=/var/tls/tls.json` - the existence of this environment variable will start Vespa in secure mode, using configuration in `/var/tls/tls.json`.
-* `tls.json` is mapped into the Docker container using `--volume \`pwd\`/tls/:/var/tls/`
+  In this example,`tls.json` is mapped into the Docker container using `--volume $(pwd)/tls/:/var/tls/`
 * The _vespanet_ network is set up using overlay, and each node is assigned an IPv4 address

 mTLS configuration files: